docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

             image: docker.io/mailserver/docker-mailserver:latest
             container_name: mailserver
             hostname: mail
+            # Change this to your domain, it is used for your email accounts (eg: user@example.com):
             domainname: example.com
             ports:
               - "25:25"
               - "587:587"
               - "465:465"
             volumes:
               - ./docker-data/dms/mail-data/:/var/mail/
               - ./docker-data/dms/mail-state/:/var/mail-state/
               - ./docker-data/dms/mail-logs/:/var/log/mail/
               - ./docker-data/dms/config/:/tmp/docker-mailserver/
+              # The "from" path will vary based on where your certs are locally:
+              - ./docker-data/nginx-proxy/certs/:/etc/letsencrypt/
               - /etc/localtime:/etc/localtime:ro
-                - /var/ds/wsproxy/letsencrypt/:/etc/letsencrypt/
             environment:
+              - ENABLE_FAIL2BAN=1
+              # Using letsencrypt for SSL/TLS certificates
+              - SSL_TYPE=letsencrypt
+              # Allow sending emails from other docker containers
+              # Beware creating an Open Relay: https://docker-mailserver.github.io/docker-mailserver/edge/config/environment/#permit_docker
               - PERMIT_DOCKER=network
+              # All env below are default settings:
-                - SSL_TYPE=letsencrypt
+              - DMS_DEBUG=0
               - ONE_DIR=1
+              - ENABLE_POSTGREY=0
+              - ENABLE_CLAMAV=0
-                - DMS_DEBUG=0
+              - ENABLE_SPAMASSASSIN=0
+              # You may want to enable this: https://docker-mailserver.github.io/docker-mailserver/edge/config/environment/#spoof_protection
+              # See step 8 below, which demonstrates setup with enabled/disabled SPOOF_PROTECTION:
               - SPOOF_PROTECTION=0
-                - REPORT_RECIPIENT=1
-                - ENABLE_SPAMASSASSIN=0
-                - ENABLE_CLAMAV=0
-                - ENABLE_FAIL2BAN=1
-                - ENABLE_POSTGREY=0
             cap_add:
-                - NET_ADMIN
+              - NET_ADMIN # For Fail2Ban to work
               - SYS_PTRACE
         ```

-    For more details about the environment variables that can be used, and their meaning and possible values, check also these:

-    - [Environment Variables][docs-environment]
+    - The docs have a detailed page on [Environment Variables][docs-environment] for reference.
-    - [`mailserver.env` file][github-file-dotenv]

-    Make sure to set the proper `domainname` that you will use for the emails.
-We forward only SMTP ports (not POP3 and IMAP) because we are not interested in accessing the mail-server directly (from a client).
-We also use these settings:

-    - `PERMIT_DOCKER=network` because we want to send emails from other docker containers.
-    - `SSL_TYPE=letsencrypt` because we will manage SSL certificates with letsencrypt.
+    !!! note "Firewalled ports"

-- We need to open ports `25`, `587` and `465` on the firewall:
+        You may need to open ports `25`, `587` and `465` on the firewall.
+For example, with the firewall `ufw`, run:

         ```sh
         ufw allow 25
         ufw allow 587
         ufw allow 465
         ```

-    On your server you may have to do it differently.

 - Now generate the DKIM keys with `./setup.sh config dkim` and copy the content of the file `docker-data/dms/config/opendkim/keys/example.com/mail.txt` on the domain zone configuration at the DNS server.
 I use [bind9](https://github.com/docker-scripts/bind9) for managing my domains, so I just paste it on `example.com.db`: